pnnl/interflow/docs/source/user_guide.rst

 | Region_1 | B_calculate     |Public Water Supply |Fresh  | Surface Water | pumping   | Total | btu     | Public Water Supply |Fresh  | Surface Water | Withdrawal | Total | mgd     |intensity  | 2     |
 +----------+-----------------+--------------------+-------+---------------+-----------+-------+---------+---------------------+-------+---------------+------------+-------+---------+-----------+-------+

+Note that calculated flow values do not have to be in a secondary unit type.
+If an intensity value exists that is dependent on the same unit type, the model is capable of handling this.
+For example, say the amount of water (units = mgd) in the public water supply that was saline was dependent on the the amount of water (units = mgd) in the public water supply that is fresh.
+So long as a row of data accurately with the intensity factor to determine the saline water quantity in mgd is provided, the model will build it.
+Additionally, following this example, if a subsequent cross-resource calculation is made on the the total water in public water supply (e.g., energy based on total water), it will base it off the new total water so long as the row to calculate the additional mgd is provided before the row to calculate the energy in the input data.

 Source values
 -------------------------